 05.02.04.01 Step 2.4.1: Nominal Fire Frequency Estimation

 FIFs for a range of ignition sources are tabulated in Attachment 4 to Appendix F. For most fire ignition sources, the fire frequency is provided on a per component basis.
 However, for non-qualified cables, transients, and hot work a relative ranking of fire areas as low, medium, or high is required.
 The guidance for assigning these rankings is provided in Attachment 4 to Appendix F. In addition, Table A4.1 in Attachment 4 to Appendix F gives plant-wide FIFs for battery chargers and junction boxes.
-Total plant-wide unit counts need to be obtained to determine the per unit frequencies for these ignition sources. the
+Total plant-wide unit counts need to be obtained to determine the per unit frequencies for these ignition sources.
+Furthermore, the following ignition sources require a HEAF zone-wide unit count to determine the per unit FIF from the FIF provided in Table A4.1 in Attachment 4 to Appendix F:

+Load center HEAFs – requires an estimate of the total number of supply circuit breakers.

+Switchgear HEAFs – requires an estimate of the total number of switchgear banks in the HEAF fault zone (1 or 2) where the switchgear unit under analysis is located.

+Non-segregated bus duct HEAFs – requires an estimate of the number of non-segregated bus duct transition points, or the total length of non-segregated bus ducts in the bus duct HEAF fault zone (BDUAT or BDSAT versus BD1, BD2 or BDLV) where the non-segregated bus duct under analysis is located.

+The location of the switchgear and non-segregated bus duct in the electrical distribution system of the plant in discussed in detail in Reference 15, and is summarized in Attachment 3 to Appendix F.

 05.02.04.02 Step 2.4.2: Findings Based on Increase in Fire Frequency

-High Degradation Findings gainst the Combustible Controls Program
+High Degradation Findings Against the Combustible Controls Program

 Recall that combustible control program findings are ranked as either high or low degradation (see Attachment 2 to Appendix F).
 Low degradation findings screen to Green in Phase 1.
 Hence, this step only applies to high degradation findings.